-- $^{\scriptsize (0)} \ \ \text{Underlying operating profit for bonus purposes excludes infrastructure renewals diversions income.}$ - (2) The number of category 1 or 2 incidents occurring during calendar year 2025 using the Environment Agency's definitions.
-When assessing the outcome, the committee will consider the context of any incident, including the likely cause and extent to which the company was responsible for its occurrence. - $^{\scriptsize (3)}$ Combined total of sewer flooding incidents per 10,000 connected properties. - (4) Based on performance during calendar year 2025 compared to 2024. - (5) Based on the performance commitment definitions as per the AMP8 final determination. - $^{\mbox{\scriptsize (6)}}$ For C-MeX: out of 17 companies.
-For BR-MeX: out of 15 companies. - (7) CPDi is an internal measure assessing the extent to which we deliver capital projects on time, to budget and to the required quality standard.
-A higher percentage represents better performance.
+- () Underlying operating profit for bonus purposes excludes infrastructure renewals diversions income. - the committee will consider the context of any incident, including the likely cause and extent to which the company was responsible for its occurrence. - (3) Combined total of sewer flooding incidents per 10,000 connected properties. - (4) Based on performance during calendar year 2025 compared to 2024. - (5) Based on the performance commitment definitions as per the AMP8 final determination. - © For C-MeX; out of 17 companies.
+For BR-MeX; out of 15 companies. - percentage represents better performance.
 All of the projects covered impact environmental performance.